Definition

 - Cestodes (tapeworms)

 - Taenia taeniaeformis (tapeworm) known to be transmitted through cat feces, or feed contaminated with the parasite.
 Rats can also be an intermediary by harboring it in the liver, and Taenia seralis in the connective tissue.
 Keep pet rats from cats’ litter boxes when free ranging.
-Food, in particular meat, if given, should be cooked well, and store dry food in tightly closed containers.
+Food, in particular meat if given, should be cooked well.
+Store dry food in tightly closed containers.
+These species of cestodes listed here can infect humans but the potential is low if care is taken to keep other domestic pets treated, and prevent pet rats having exposure to them and their waste.
+It is also important to prevent exposure to rats in the wild, and insects, known to spread the infection.

 - Acanthocephala (entazoa)